ArcanaFramework/arcana/docs/source/design_analyses.rst

 An great way to contribute to the development of Arcana is to implement new :class:`.Analysis` classes or extend existing ones.
-Analysis classes are designed to be able to be tailored to meet specific requirements of particular use cases/research studies.
+Analysis classes are designed to be able generic enough to be used widely, but able to be tailored to meet specific requirements of particular use cases/research studies via class inheritance where required (see :ref:`inheritance`).

 This page builds upon the description of analysis-class design introduced in :ref:`analysis_classes`.
 The basic building blocks of the design